dwfalk/STT-Coqui-Server/README.md

 # STT Coqui Server

-REST API for local STT on Picrofts.
+REST API for local STT on Linux.
 Based on [websocket-based server coqui-ai python example](https://github.com/coqui-ai/STT-examples/tree/r1.0/python_websocket_server), [deepspeech rest api](https://github.com/zelo/deepspeech-rest-api) and [DeepSpeech Server](https://github.com/MainRo/deepspeech-server).

 This project implements a REST API for Coqui.ai's Speech To Text models.
-It is intended to be integrated into Mycroft.ai's Picroft platform.
+It is intended to be integrated into Mycroft.ai's platform.
 For other usecases you're probably better off using any other [sample code](https://github.com/coqui-ai/STT-examples) from coqui.ai.

 ## Configuration